Funding urgent research into COVID-19 with UKRI

 - £14.1 million funding announced for new COVID-19 research on treatments, vaccines and epidemiology

-On 1 April 2020, we launched a joint rolling call for proposals for research into COVID-19.
-Proposals were reviewed by an independent Rapid Response Panel which made funding recommendations to NIHR and UKRI.
-The Panel was chaired by Prof David Heymann of the London School of Hygiene and Tropical Medicine, had over 20 members from across the four nations and was supported by a college of experts.
+In April 2020, we launched a joint rolling funding call for proposals for research into COVID-19.
+Proposals were reviewed by an independent Rapid Response Panel that made funding recommendations to NIHR and UKRI.
+The panel was chaired by Prof David Heymann of the London School of Hygiene and Tropical Medicine, had over 20 members from across the four nations and was supported by a college of experts.
 Patient representatives sat on both the Panel and the college of experts.

 In addition to determining whether research proposals would have an impact on public health within 12 months, the Rapid Response Panel used a number of other criteria when assessing research applications, including: